 NOTE — U. sikorae and U. phantasticus are particularly sensitive to over-supplementation, so supplement should only be offered every other feeding or even just once a week, depending on the state of their calcium sacs.
-U. henkeli, on the other hand, have been noted to need a lot of calcium, and should get it more frequenly insect feedings.
+U. henkeli, on the other hand, have been noted to need a lot of calcium, and should get it more frequently.

 A Quick Note about Water

 Although they prefer to lick water off leaves and the walls of their enclosure, Uroplatus will drink from a small bowl if provided.
 Install a magnetic gecko feeding ledge on one of the sides of the enclosure and keep a small condiment cup of water there for the gecko to use as needed.
-Replace the water every other day or whenever it becomes soiled.
+Replace the water every day and disinfect the cup weekly.